ebiwd/EBI-Icon-fonts/README.md

 - You can load the default CSS by linking to the v1.3 release at [https://ebi.emblstatic.net/web_guidelines/EBI-Icon-fonts/v1.3/fonts.css](https://ebi.emblstatic.net/web_guidelines/EBI-Icon-fonts/v1.3/fonts.css)
 - NPM users can get the code from [npmjs.com/package/EBI-Icon-fonts](https://www.npmjs.com/package/EBI-Icon-fonts)
 - React users that are working with the EBI Species icons should check out [wbazant/react-ebi-species](https://www.npmjs.com/package/react-ebi-species)
+- We suggest using with the [EBI Visual Framework v1.3](https://github.com/ebiwd/EBI-Framework/tree/v1.3), but older versions work -- and you don't even really need to use the EBI Visual Framework at all.

 # Code structure, developing the fonts